-Concerning the equal pay treatment between women and men, the Group continues its strong commitment in this area by setting up specific measures dedicated to rebalancing of unjustified remuneration gaps.
+BNP Paribas continues to pay very close attention to equality of treatment to all Group employees.
+Concerning the equal pay treatment between women and men, the Group continues its strong commitment in this area by renewing specific measures dedicated to rebalancing of unjustified remuneration gaps.
 Analyses are presented annually to the General Management at the end of the annual remuneration review process to ensure an adequate distribution between women and men of the different envelopes in terms of fixed increases, variable remuneration or long-term loyalty schemes.

-However, ensuring equal treatment from a gender perspective does not completely allow the reduction of the gender pay gap.
-For a number of years, the Group has been carrying out numerous actions aimed at improving the representation of women in certain management positions or in some activities where they are under-represented, by setting ambitious objectives, particularly with regard to the percentage of women in Senior Management Positions (40% by the end of 2025), which is one of the objective of the CSR dashboard.
+However, ensuring equal treatment from a gender perspective does not completely allow the reduction of the structural gender pay gap.
+For a number of years, the Group has been carrying out numerous actions aiming at improving the representativeness of women in certain management positions or in some activities.The gender mix continues to improve among Senior Managers (SMP) and on the Group Executive Committee.